taiertu/opendata/README.md

 4. Scripts
 <p> dataclean.R contains all scripts for cleaning data, creating datasets, and making explotary analysis. </p>
 <p> visualization.R contains all scripts for making visualizations.
 The main tool used is plotly.
 It is an open source visualization
 platform but requires registration first.
-You can run the code using mine API, which was listed in the scripts. </p>
+You can run the code using my API, which was listed in the scripts. </p>